How does this medication work? What will it do for me?

 Sun sensitivity: This medication may make your skin more sensitive to the sun.
 Avoid excessive sun exposure, including sun beds and sun lamps, while taking this medication.
 If you cannot avoid sun exposure, use sunscreen and protective clothing.
 Stop taking this medication and contact your doctor if you get a sunburn.

-Tooth development: Using this medication during tooth development (e.g., the last half of pregnancy, infancy, or childhood up to the age of 8 years) may cause a permanent yellow-grey-brown discoloration of the teeth.
-This medication should not be used during pregnancy, breast-feeding, or for infants and children less than 8 years of age unless the benefits outweigh the risks.
+Tooth development: Using this medication during tooth development (e.g., the last half of pregnancy, infancy, or childhood up to age 8) may cause a permanent yellow-grey-brown discoloration of the teeth.
+This medication should not be used during pregnancy, breast-feeding, or for infants and children under 8 years old unless the benefits outweigh the risks.

 Pregnancy: Doxycycline can cause birth defects to the unborn baby if it is taken during pregnancy.
 It should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.